-A speech disorder evaluation is necessary before beginning any speech/articulation therapy program.
-The purpose of the evaluation is to determine if a disorder even exists and if so, to create an individualized treatment plan based on the results.
+A speech disorder evaluation is necessary before beginning any speech or articulation therapy program.
+The purpose of the evaluation is to determine if a disorder even exists, and if so, to create an individualized treatment plan based on the results.

 Evaluation for Speech Sound Disorders

 Speech Disorder Evaluation Options

 - Questionnaire for parents on development and concerns